 A team of researchers from UC Irvine and the Pasteur Institute in Paris have produced a model of the Anopheles stephensi mosquito that impairs the development of the malaria parasite, inhibiting the mosquitoes from transmitting the disease through their bites.

-Irvine — Mosquitoes bred to be unable to infect people with the malaria parasite are an attractive approach to helping curb one of the world’s most pressing public health issues, according to UC Irvine scientists.
+Mosquitoes bred to be unable to infect people with the malaria parasite are an attractive approach to helping curb one of the world’s most pressing public health issues, according to University of California, Irvine (UC Irvine) scientists.

 Anthony James and colleagues from UC Irvine and the Pasteur Institute in Paris have produced a model of the Anopheles stephensi mosquito — a major source of malaria in India and the Middle East — that impairs the development of the malaria parasite.
 These mosquitoes, in turn, cannot transmit the disease through their bites.